Pet Insurance by State (2026): Costs, Laws & Coverage in All 50 States

 • Florida's 2025 HB 655 bars accident waiting periods, puts the burden on the insurer to prove a pre-existing exclusion, and separates wellness plans from insurance.

-• A growing wave of states have passed their own pet-insurance laws based on the NAIC Pet Insurance Model Act — including Delaware, Hawaii, Louisiana, Maine, Maryland, Montana, Nebraska, Ohio and Pennsylvania — standardizing the definition of a “pre-existing condition,” forcing face-page disclosure of waiting periods and deductibles, and adding a 30-day free look.
+• A growing wave of states have passed their own pet-insurance laws based on the NAIC Pet Insurance Model Act — including Delaware, Hawaii, Louisiana, Maine, Maryland, Montana, Nebraska, Ohio and Pennsylvania — standardizing the definition of a “pre-existing condition,” forcing face-page disclosure of waiting periods and deductibles, and requiring a state-specific free-look period, which is not 30 days in every adopter.

 • A few states (Idaho, New Jersey, Rhode Island, Virginia, Maine) also offer a pet-only “limited lines” producer license — a detail that mostly affects who can sell coverage, not what you can buy.